dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 0x01 - If set, CenterOffset exists.\
 0x02 - If set, BoundingRadius exists.\
 0x20 - This is a toggle for the normals for lighting to interact with face normals (if not set) or smooth shaded normals (if set), for the 3d meshes that this type of fragment was originally used for.
 Called "ENABLEGOURAUD2" in WLDCOM.EXE printout.\
-0x40 - If set, 4 NormalABCD FLOATs will exist at the end of each BspNode.
+0x40 - If set, 4 Normal FLOATs will exist at the end of each BspNode.

 #### VertexCount: DWORD